 Joseph Ehrlich '92GS

-Joseph Ehrlich leads the Private Equity, Hedge Fund and Financial Services Practice Area of Owens Group Insurance and manages the firm’s Claims Department.
-Prior to joining the Owens Group, he spent many years practicing law with O’Melveny & Myers LLP and its predecessor, O’Sullivan Graev & Karabell LPP.
-Mr. Ehrlich graduated cum laude from the School of General Studies with a Bachelor of Arts in classics, and received his JD from New York University’s School of Law in 1997.
+Mr. Ehrlich has more than 15 years of experience advising private equity and M&A professionals on the use, structuring, and placement of M&A insurance products and solutions.
+Prior to joining Beecher Carlson, Mr. Ehrlich spent 15 years at the Owens Group, where he served as president and a member of its board of directors.
+He spent the earlier part of his career practicing Corporate/M&A law at O’Melveny & Myers LLP and its predecessor, O’Sullivan Graev & Karabell LPP.
+Mr. Ehrlich graduated cum laude from the Columbia University School of General Studies with a Bachelor of Arts in classics in 1992, and he received his J.D. from the New York University School of Law in 1997.

 Susan Kay Feagin '74GS

 Susan Kay Feagin serves as President of John Brown Limited, a boutique fundraising consulting firm dedicated to building sustainable major gifts/planned giving programs and running successful campaigns.
 From 2002 to 2010, she was Executive Vice President for development and alumni relations at Columbia, and from 1998 to 2002, she was Vice President for Development at the University of Michigan.
 At Harvard University, Ms. Feagin also served as Associate Dean of the Faculty of Arts & Sciences for Development and Director of University Development.